-- Communicating with PIs, lab managers, students, and laboratory staff regarding lab safety issues. - Provides the Research Safety Officer and the CHO with support to implement and maintain the CHP.

-• Reporting any potentially hazardous conditions within the department to EHSO.
+- Communicating with Pls, Lab Managers, Students, and Laboratory Staff regarding lab safety issues. - Provides the Research Safety Director and the CHO with support to implement and maintain the CHP. - Reporting any potentially hazardous conditions within the department to EHSO.

 Principal Investigators (PIs)